Limingxing00/ImageProcess/README.md

 but the current program doesn't add the module to adjust the order.Maybe I can add later.

 Currently only my collaborators can use function one, and some things are not uploaded.

+2018/11/6
+update c12.py
+ the batch of 16-bit img clears their last 4-bit to zeros